How to Get Defined Curls for Black Men with 4C Hair (Easy Routine)

 Now this is the simplest method, you’ll just need a sponge, curl cream and leave-in, and a pick.

-I’ve left some pictures to show you how it would look.
+I’ve left a picture to show you how it would look.

 Here’s how to start: